 Subject: A young person's eyes only — extreme close-up.

 Action: Eyes blink slowly.
-A single tear forms in the corner
+A single tear forms in the corner of the

-Context: Soft out-of-focus background suggesting interior.
+Context: Soft, out-of-focus background suggesting an interior.

 Camera: Extreme close-up, 85mm macro, extremely shallow depth.